 If you or someone else knows how, please ensure any firearm is unloaded prior to taking it to a police station, and be prepared to show a Police Officer that it is unloaded.
 If you are unsure someone at the police station will help you.
 Take any sights, slings and ancillary items from it that you want to keep, and always transport a firearm, air weapon or imitation in a case or properly covered.

-If you are elderly, inform or without satisfactory transport, police will attend your home to recover a firearm – please get in touch using the non-emergency number.
+If you are elderly, infirm or without satisfactory transport, police will attend your home to recover a firearm – please get in touch using the non-emergency number.

 You should contact police immediately if you know that someone else has a firearm illegally or are concerned about someone in possession of any firearm, even if they have a licence.